for conferences, workshops, authors/illustrators, teachers, and librarians.

 The Basics of Social Media and Building Your Brand.
 Using various SM platforms; Best Practices; when, where, and what to post; website basic requirements (including Privacy Policies and complying with COPPA); establishing a brand and growing your platform.

 Making "Masterpiece Mix."
 Complete process of creating the book - developing it from idea to storyboard; from dummy to roughs; to finishes, text, back matter, and cover.
-Editorial input, decision making and research, including image acquisition and travel to Washington DC.
+Editorial input, decision making and research, including image acquisition and travel to the National Gallery of Art in Washington DC.

 The Gamification of Children's Media/Taking Content Crossmedia.
 Using simple games in children's media (interactive print trade books, apps, other media) to engage and teach.
 Examples from my work and that of other authors.
 Taking the story or concept across multiple platforms (print books, interactive apps, audio, websites, walk-in books, etc).
 Repurposing content.